ngjunsiang/laymansguide-src/contents/season6/issue077/issue077.md

 2. Change your DNS server IP address to OpenDNS’s servers: `208.67.222.222` and `208.67.220.220`
    If you do this on your wireless router, anyone using that wifi connection will use the same DNS server—benefits for all!
 3. Decide the level of filtering you want.
 You can customise the blocked domain names, or whitelist some that you need (the higher levels can be pretty aggressive and cause some services to stop working)
 3. Register your IP address with your account, so OpenDNS can apply your setting to requests from your IP address.
-Since your ISP may change your IP address periodically, you may need to enable a DDNS service ([Issue 31](https://buttondown.email/laymansguide/archive/lmg-s3-issue-31-getting-a-private-ip-address-dhcp/)), again best done on your router.
-Some modern routers may have this built-in for you to configure.
+Since your ISP may change your IP address periodically, you may need to enable a DDNS service ([Issue 31]({filename}/season3/issue031/issue031.md

 ## Script filtering with a browser addon